rampi/aws-lambda-serverless-cache/README.md

 ## AWS Lambda Serverless Cache
-This module allows use process.env as cache with option of set ttl by key, this allows use a fast read cache in lambda functions.
+This module allows use AWS Lambda Environment Variables as cache with option of set ttl by key, this allows use a fast read cache in lambda functions.

 All k/v pairs will be setted as Environment, and will have the form:
 * cache_key